jdbctemplatemapper/jdbctemplatemapper/README.md

   Query.type(Order.class)
        .hasMany(OrderLine.class) // related class
        .joinColumnManySide("order_id") // hasMany() join column is on the many side table.
-No table prefixes .populateProperty("orderLines") // has to be an initialized collection and its generic type should match related class .where("orders.status = ?", "COMPLETE")
+No table prefixes .populateProperty("orderLines") // has to be an initialized collection and its generic class should match related class
+       .where("orders.status = ?", "COMPLETE")
        .orderBy("orders.id, order_line.id")
        .execute(jdbcTemplateMapper); // execute with jdbcTemplateMapper